devzhk/RDT-programmming/README.md

 - `T.txt` will be received and saved to  `D:\socket\Receiver\`;
-- Run `CountErrors.cpp`  and enter theto count the error bits and get error rate.
+- Run `CountErrors.cpp` to count the error bits and get error rate.

 ### UDP with RDT3.0